Moselle Romance: Decline

-The local Gallo-Roman placenames suggest that the left bank of the Moselle was Germanized following the 8th century, but the right bank remained Romance-speaking into at least the 10th century.
+The local Gallo-Roman placenames suggest that the left bank of the Moselle was Germanized following the 8th century, but the right bank remained a Romance-speaking island into at least the 11th century.

 Said names include Maring-Noviand, Osann-Monzel, Longuich, Riol, Hatzenport, Longkamp, Karden, and Kröv or Alf.

 This being a wine-growing region, a number of viticultural terms from Moselle Romance have survived in the local German dialect.

+Evidence in the current local Moselle dialect

+Despite the complete Germanization of the Romance language island, distinctive Gallo-Roman place names survived.
+The place name Welschbillig indicates the former presence of the Welschen (Romanized Celts) in the entire region.